wisebaldone/telegraf-execd-389ds-input/README.md

   - cachehits
   - slavehits

-If you enable the Connection status (status = true) a full connection status detail will be added to the metrics.
+If you enable the `expand_connection` a full connection status detail will be added to the metrics.
-The idea is to monitor all metrics provided by the 389 Console.

-### Connection status metrics
+### Expanded Connections

 If `expand_connections = true` the `connection` attribute will be parsed in this metric: